PostgreSQL is a powerful, reliable, robust and open source object-relational database system.

 sudo sh -c 'echo "deb https://ftp.postgresql.org/pub/pgadmin/pgadmin4/apt/focal pgadmin4 main" > /etc/apt/sources.list.d/pgadmin4.list'

-After adding the PPA, update the Apt cache and install pgAdmin4 package on your system.
+After adding the PPA, update the Apt cache and install the pgAdmin4 package on your system.

 sudo apt update